Landlord Guides · Last updated 2 June 2026

 Quick Summary

-• Rental income in Gibraltar is taxable under the Income Tax Act
+• Rental income in Gibraltar is taxable under Gibraltar income tax legislation

 • Non-resident landlords are also liable for tax on Gibraltar rental income

-• Allowable deductions include maintenance, insurance, agent fees, and interest
+• Allowable deductions include maintenance, insurance, agent fees, and capital allowances up to £30,000/year

 Do Gibraltar Landlords Pay Tax on Rental Income?

 Yes.
 If you own a property in Gibraltar and rent it out, the income you receive is subject to Gibraltar income tax.
-This applies whether you are a Gibraltar resident or a non-resident.
-There are no exceptions for occasional lets or short-term rentals.
+This applies whether you are a Gibraltar resident or a non-resident, and it covers all tenancy types, including short-term holiday lets through platforms such as Airbnb.

 How Is Rental Income Taxed for Resident Landlords?

-Gibraltar residents who earn rental income have two tax systems to choose from: the Allowance-Based System (ABS) and the Gross Income-Based System (GIBS).
-You pay whichever produces the lower tax bill.
+Gibraltar residents who earn rental income are assessed under two systems: the Allowance-Based System (ABS) and the Gross Income-Based System (GIBS).
+You do not have to choose one manually.
+The Income Tax Office calculates your liability under both and charges the lower amount, provided you file a complete return.

 Tax SystemHow It WorksBest For

-Gross Income-Based System (GIBS)Flat percentage of gross income, no allowances or deductionsHigher income earners
+Gross Income-Based System (GIBS)Flat percentage of gross income; mortgage interest deductible up to £1,500/yearHigher income earners

 What About Non-Resident Landlords?

-If you live outside Gibraltar but own rental property on the Rock, you are still liable for Gibraltar income tax on the rental income.
-Non-resident landlords are typically taxed under the Gross Income-Based System because they do not qualify for the same personal allowances as residents.
+If you live outside Gibraltar but own rental property on the Rock, you are still liable for Gibraltar income tax on that rental income.
+Non-resident landlords typically do not qualify for the same personal allowances as residents and are assessed on their Gibraltar-sourced rental income accordingly.

 What Expenses Can Landlords Deduct?